DKelaskar/kelaskardivya/writings/Programming-Principles-worth-following.md

 ---
-title: "Programming Principles worth following"
+title: "Programming principles worth following"
 date: "2020-06-10"
 og:
   description: "Today, we are going to have a look into some programming principles which come handy while coding."